top of page

 International Day of Clean Energy

-Every year on 26 January, the world marks the International Day of Clean Energy, a moment to reflect on one of the most defining challenges—and opportunities—of our time: How we produce, distribute, and consume energy.
+Every year on 26 January, the world marks the International Day of Clean Energy.
+This day serves as a moment to reflect on one of the most defining challenges—and opportunities—of our time: how we produce, distribute, and consume energy.

 Why Clean Energy Matters Now More Than Ever

 The global energy system is undergoing a historic transformation.
-Traditional fossil-fuel-based models, while instrumental in industrial growth, have also contributed to climate change, air pollution, and energy insecurity.
+Traditional fossil-fuel-based models have been instrumental in industrial growth.
+However, they have also contributed to climate change, air pollution, and energy insecurity.
 Clean energy—such as solar, wind, hydropower, green hydrogen, and energy efficiency solutions—offers a viable and scalable alternative.

-Clean energy is not only about protecting the planet; it is about enabling inclusive growth and safer societies.
+Clean energy is not just about protecting the planet; it is about enabling inclusive growth and safer societies.

 Clean Energy and the World of Work